Skip to main content

 nauthilus -n --config /etc/nauthilus/nauthilus.yml

-This prints only values that differ from defaults after includes, environment overrides, and patches have been applied.
+This prints only values that differ from defaults after includes, patches, value expansion, and environment overrides have been applied.

 By default, dump output redacts sensitive values: